 Since impaired empathy is another characteristic of NPD, this shows another potential reason why we might expect more golden children than scapegoats to develop NPD themselves.

 However, another important thing to point out here is that the second parent’s impact can be crucial.

 If the second parent is non-narcissistic and can show the golden child the warmth they don’t get from the parent with NPD, while also not engaging in overvaluation, they might act as a barrier, preventing NPD from developing.

 What happens to the golden child when the scapegoat leaves?

 Although it might sound strange, there are some advantages to being the scapegoat child.

 The golden child in this dynamic is being manipulated and abused too.
 But the abuse is more subtle, more confusing.
-They may not really realise what’s going on, and may not see their situation as unfavourable, at least relative to the scapegoat.
+They may not really realize what’s happening, and may not see their situation as unfavorable, at least relative to the scapegoat.

 So what happens when the scapegoat child leaves?

 The writers over at “Silence is not OK” suggest that discord in the family can increase after the scapegoat child leaves.